claragronkjar/FavoriteRecipes2/README.md

 # FavoriteRecipes2
-# This repository contain all my favorite recipes.
+# This repository contains all my favorite recipes.